Explore Upcoming Workshops Near You and Ignite Your Passion for Innovation. Reserve a Seat today!

 This one is for the fans of home automation and electronics.
 This unique project allows children to build a future smart mirror using Raspberry Pi and a two-way mirror.
 The mirror can display information like the time, weather, and news headlines and can also control smart home appliances like lights and thermostats.

-They can add modules for features like facial recognition or voice control using open-source software like MagicMirror2, which allows them to customize the data shown on the mirror.
-Kids can also add sensors, such as a PIR sensor, to detect motion and automatically turn on the display when someone approaches.
+They can add modules such as facial recognition or voice control using open-source software like MagicMirror2, where they can customize the data they want displayed on the mirror.
+Kids can also add sensors with a PIR sensor for detecting movement and automatically turning on the display when someone approaches.

 Using open-source software like MagicMirror2, kids can add modules for features such as facial recognition or voice control to customize the data displayed on their smart mirrors.
 They can also incorporate sensors like a PIR sensor to detect motion and automatically turn on the display when someone approaches.
 These additions can make the mirror more interactive and functional, making it an even more impressive project for kids to tackle.